hstroetgen/sc_somanet-base/module_board-support/doc/index.rst

 SOMANET Board Support Module
 =============================

-.. note:: You will need this module in all your **SOMANET applications** for an easy use of your SOMANET hardware.
+.. note:: You will need this module in all your **SOMANET applications** for an easy access to the hardware on your SOMANET device.

 .. contents:: In this document
     :backlinks: none